Archive How to Block Phones from Interrupting Your Child

 Give Them Breaks

 If you set unrealistic goals for your child where there is no room for breaks, they might get fed up with the whole plan.
-“A spoonful of sugar helps the medicine go down.”
+Remember that “a spoonful of sugar helps the medicine go down.”
 So, try to give them incentives that will help them focus on their studies.
-Like, promise them to have takeout or go to the movies if they finish their homework without getting distracted.
+For example, promise them to have takeout or go to the movies if they finish their homework without getting distracted.

 Three teenagers studying around a table